jeremyblow/depthid/readme.md

     serial_device, camera, path = setup()
 ```

-Next, adding to the `example_session` function, let's move the camera and take some pictures.
+Next, adding to the `example_session` function, let's move the camera and capture some images.
-For this one we'll move the stepper motor 3 steps forward 100 times, taking a picture after
+For this, we'll move the stepper motor 3 steps forward 100 times, taking a picture after
-each step, then reset the camera to the original position by moving it back -300 steps:
+each movement, then reset the camera back to its original position by moving -300 steps:

 ```python
     for count in range(1, 101):